What are CEUs?

 Continuing Education Units (CEUs) are formal credits that individuals can earn by participating in professional development activities.
 They were established in 1970 to create a quantifiable way to monitor ongoing education and training activities, such as industry conferences.

-At I/ITSEC, the University of Central Florida’s Division of Continuing Education administers the I/ITSEC CEU process and certification for all tutorials, papers, and post-conference Professional Development Workshops.
+At I/ITSEC, the University of Central Florida’s Division of Continuing Education administers the I/ITSEC CEU process and certification for all tutorials, papers, Professional Development Workshops.
 To receive CEU credit, participants must attend the presentation in person.
-Participants will be asked to sign-in for attendance purposes to ensure CEUs are granted to the right individuals.
+Participants will be asked to scan their conference badge or sign-in for attendance purposes to ensure CEUs are accounted properly.

 Why earn CEUs at I/ITSEC?